 fashions at the Pret-a-Porter fashion shows in January 2011.

-Mainly, you will find the best clothing designed in Peru in Lima and
+Mainly, you will find the best clothing designed in Peru in

 Cusco.
 Other major cities have their own select clothing makers but